charon166/repack_NVIDIAGeforceGraphicsDriver/README.md

 ### FAQ:

 **Q1.
-What different between official driver and the debloated repack driver?**
+What is the difference between official driver and the debloated repack driver?**

 A1.
 Read [What's Actually Change](https://github.com/alanfox2000/repack_NVIDIAGeforceGraphicsDriver/wiki/What's-Actually-Change) and the repack driver release notes.